 Potential sources of funding include Graduate Assistantships, Fellowships, Scholarships, and Research Assistantships.
 Individuals who apply for Fall admission will automatically be considered for a graduate assistantship upon admission.
 Graduate assistantships cover most of a student's tuition and provide a biweekly stipend.
 For more information about graduate assistantships and scholarship opportunities, please see the webpage on how to apply.

 Visiting Our Program

 Each Fall, we offer separate open house events for prospective Au.D. and Ph.D. students.
 We welcome visitors and with notice can often arrange a tour of the facilities and the opportunity to meet with current students and faculty.
 See Contact Us below to plan a visit.

 For further information please contact: Ph.D.
-Program Coordinator, Dr. Stefan Frisch, firstname.lastname@example.org OR Academic Program Specialist, Kathy Wasson (813) 974-9840; email@example.com
+Program Coordinator, Dr. R. Michael Barker, firstname.lastname@example.org OR Academic Program Specialist, Kathy Wasson (813) 974-9840; email@example.com